aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 In the process of developing a language to implement this program, McCarthy ended up with a very elegant set of language primitives.
 Lisp has pioneered an incredible number of innovations programmers still appreciate today; it came first at introducing recursion, conditional expressions (logical if), and dynamic (during run-time) allocation and deallocation of memory (with garbage collection).

 Recursion is a universal concept found in many places including natural language, mathematics and computer science.
 In the latter two fields, the term "recursive function" basically refers to a function whose definition contains a reference to itself (the same function being defined).
-Recursion breaks a problem down into manageable subproblems, and, like iteration, it allows to repeat computations without duplication of code.
+Recursion breaks a problem down into manageable subproblems, and, like iteration, it provides a means to repeat the same computation over and over without duplication of code.

 Unlike iteration, recursion doesn't require any reassignment of "counter" variables.
+Any iterative process (or "loop") must keep (at least) a counter which is incremented/decremented at every step, similar to how a jury may count the loops the athletes run at a sports competition.
+But a recursive function sidesteps all of that, because it can call a new instance of itself with a different argument, for example an incremented/decremented number, and conditionally stop when a condition known as the "base case" is met, returning a value.

+The introduction of recursion in programming languages meant that (mutable) variables were no longer an unavoidable thing, and it ushered in a new paradigm known as Functional Programming (FP).
+Functional Programming is a declarative paradigm centered around the mathematical function, as the name says.

 ----------